-- Upon the renewal schedule for the state, the Renewal coordinator will need to coordinate with an IT/data management resource to obtain the current Licensing data and policy data for the review. - 2.
-Perform comparison.
-This is usually done in a variety of systems or applications (i.e. Excel, Access etc.) - 3.
-Identify the agent appointments that have no new business associated within the previous duration (i.e. 12, 18, 24 months) - 4.
-Process the appointment terminations with the states. - 5.
-Generate the communication to the agents - 6.
+- 1. Perform comparison.
+This is usually done in a variety of systems or applications (i.e. Excel, Access etc.). - 2.
+Identify the agent appointments that have no new business associated within the previous duration (i.e. 12, 18, 24 months). - 3.
+Process the appointment terminations with the states. - 4.
+Generate the communication to the agents. - 5.
 Repeat process for each renewing state on schedule.